-Encouraging children to read can be tricky, as books can be seen as more of a chore than a pleasure.
+Encouraging children to read can be tricky, as books can sometimes be seen as more of a chore than a pleasure.
 Below are some tips and tricks to help them get into reading.

 Reading is an essential skill we learn as children that we develop right into adulthood.
 Even after your children have learned to read by themselves, it's still important to read with them and encourage their curiosity in books.